 3. Diversity and inclusion programs focusing on inclusive leadership behaviors and a diverse recruiting strategy.
+(See Standard 405 - Diversity & Equality)

 MOSAIC is Republic's Mission of Supporting an Inclusive Culture.
 Led by a council of leaders from across the Company, MOSAIC guides our efforts to ensure that diversity and inclusion are always at the core of our culture and business practices.
 Additionally, we know that leadership in this area starts at the top, and we have demonstrated a commitment to diversity through the people who guide our Company.
-Seven of the 12 members of our Board of Directors are either women or minorities, a rarity among other organizations of our size.
+In 2019, 60% of our Board nominees were either women or minorities, a rarity among other organizations of our size.

 Business Resource Groups (BRG) are designed to bring employees who share a commonality together while supporting business objectives by helping solve workplace and industry challenges.
 Women of Republic was our first company-approved, employee-led BRG.
-On Veterans Day 2018, we announced plans for our second BRG focused on veterans.
+In 2019, we launched our Veterans, Advocacy, Learning, Outreach and Recruiting (V.A.L.O.R.) business resource group, which is focused on creating an inclusive culture that attracts, retains, develops and values veterans and their families throughout the organization and in our communities.
+At the same time, we intensified our efforts to hire veterans.